-New York, NY [ ], 2018
+New York, NY April 27, 2018

-The proxy statement, a form of proxy card and the Company's 2017 annual report to the stockholders, which consists of the Company's annual report on Form 10-K for the fiscal year ended December 31, 2017, are available online at https://proxyonline.com/docs/tcgbdc.pdf.
+The proxy statement, a form of proxy card and the Company's 2017 annual report to the stockholders, which consists of the Company's annual report on Form 10-K for the fiscal year ended December 31, 2017, are available online at https://proxyonline.com/docs/tcgbdc2018.pdf.
 If you plan on attending the Meeting, whether or not you intend to vote your shares in person, you will need to bring photo identification and proof of ownership of your shares as of the record date in order to be admitted to the Meeting.
 To obtain directions to the Meeting, please call the Company at 866-796-7181.

 Stockholders are requested to execute and return promptly the accompanying proxy card, which is being solicited by the Board of Directors of the Company.
 You may execute the proxy card using the methods described in the proxy card.
 Executing and returning the proxy card is important to ensure a quorum at the Meeting.
 Stockholders also have the option to authorize their proxies by telephone or Internet by following the instructions printed on the proxy card.
-Proxies may be revoked at any time before they are exercised, subject to the deadlines described in the accompanying proxy statement, by submitting a written notice of revocation or a subsequently executed proxy, or by attending the Meeting and voting in person.
+Any proxy given pursuant to this solicitation may be revoked by notice from the person giving the proxy at any time before it is exercised, subject to the voting deadlines that are described in the accompanying proxy statement.
+Any such notice of revocation should be provided by the stockholder in the same manner as the proxy being revoked.